Casey Washington: Professional career

+Atlanta Falcons

 Washington impressed at his pro day, posting a 4.46-second 40-yard dash.
 He was selected in the sixth round (187th overall) of the 2024 NFL draft by the Atlanta Falcons.
 On October 20, Washington recorded his first NFL reception in the fourth quarter of the Falcons' blowout loss to the Seattle Seahawks, hauling in a 14-yard pass from Michael Penix Jr.

+On June 17, 2026, Washington was released by the Falcons.

+Carolina Panthers

+On July 29, 2026, Washington signed with the Carolina Panthers.
+He was waived on August 30 as part of final roster cuts and signed to the practice squad the next day.